Murder of Surjit Athwal: Investigation

 The day after Surjit flew to Delhi her sister-in-law, Sarbjit Athwal, claims to have contacted Crimestoppers UK, leaving an answerphone message about her concerns for Surjit's safety but didn't receive a response.
 When Surjit failed to return to the UK on 18 December, she sent an anonymous letter to the local police station repeating her concerns.

-In May 2000, Bachan Kaur, Sukhdave Athwal and two other family members were arrested on suspicion of conspiracy to murder but were released without charge.
+In May 2000, Bachan Kaur, Sukhdev Athwal and two other family members were arrested on suspicion of conspiracy to murder but were released without charge.
 The evidence was deemed purely circumstantial.

 Sarbjit described the years following Surjit's disappearance as living "in a constant climate of fear"; she was effectively coerced and threatened into silence.
 It wasn't until 2004, when she was taken into hospital with a life-threatening, stress-related condition, that she decided to try and free herself from the Athwal family.
 When she left hospital she went back to her parents' home, where she told her father everything that had happened and he eventually managed to persuade her to go back to the police and make a statement.
 Sarbjit and her family were subjected to death threats, intimidation and were shunned within the local Sikh community as a result.

 In 2005, after Sarbjit had given a police statement, British authorities re-opened the murder case.

 Sarbjit's statement referenced the family meeting at which the plot to "get rid of" Surjit was discussed and it also alleged that Bachan Kaur had explicitly told her that Surjit had been killed in India and thrown in the river.

 On 3 November 2005, one of Bachan Kaur's daughters' was arrested and quizzed about the family meeting of December 1998; she denied being at the meeting, but she did acknowledge that her mother had told her that Surjit had been killed.
 She later backtracked and claimed not to remember anything about such a conversation, but was compelled to testify as a hostile witness at the trial.

-Metropolitan Police officers, led by DCI Clive Driscoll, travelled to India to gather evidence and interview suspects and, after a complex investigation, Bachan Kaur and Sukhdave Athwal were charged with conspiracy to murder in November 2005 and with murder in August 2006.
+Metropolitan Police officers, led by DCI Clive Driscoll, travelled to India to gather evidence and interview suspects and, after a complex investigation, Bachan Kaur and Sukhdev Athwal were charged with conspiracy to murder in November 2005 and with murder in August 2006.